pgardocki3/MPEP-Notes/MPEP 200.md

 	* ### Foreign Priority
 		* must be filed within 12 months of parent app
 		* foreign priority can create prior art under 102(a)(2) if eventually becomes published or issued US app, PCT app
-	* ### Restoration of Rights
+		* #### Restoration of Rights
 			*  US app can be filed up to 14 months after foreign filing and get priority restored for a fee
+		* #### Requirements for obtaining foreign priority
+			* file a claim in ADS
+			* file certified copy of original foreign app
 		*